 Acting respectfully and ethically; doing the right thing – with dignity.

-Creating an environment that encourages people to willingly help out or coach, provide information and seek opportunities to assist – all for the betterment of the team, organization or community.
+Creating a coworking environment that supports and encourages team members to willingly mentor each other and seek opportunities to assist – all for the betterment of the team, organization and community.

 Chief Executive Officer and Chairman

 With over 30 years of experience in the Canadian multi-family sector, Barry is responsible for the oversight of operations, family office, and philanthropic divisions of the Greenrock organization.